KeithAlt/ums-demo-api/README.md

-A demo front using Angular, Spring, & Bootstrap
+A demo CRUD API made using Java, Maven, & Spring